 You can’t guarantee FastPass+ availability.
 You can’t guarantee a ride won’t break down midday or right as you’re about to get on it at park close.
-You can’t guarantee Disney will let anyone into Galaxy’s Edge after noon, or 11AM, or maybe even 6:05AM some days.
-Arriving as early as possible is your best defense against a bad day, even if with Galaxy’s Edge your “as early as possible” might not be early enough.
+Arriving as early as possible is your best defense against a bad day.

-Second, you’ll need to work overtime on your FastPass+ strategy.
+Second, you’ll need to make sure you understand FastPass+.
 If you aren’t going to be at the parks as early as possible, you’ll need to do your best to build the optimal FastPass+ lineup.

 Third, you can just modify your expectations.
 Originally I was going to say “lower” expectations, but that isn’t correct.
 Walt Disney World offers so much beyond the most popular rides.

 Book some character meals.
 Go mini-golfing.
 Visiting Typhoon Lagoon or Blizzard Beach.
 Spend a day just relaxing at your resort.
 Plan to do things other than the biggest rides and then be pleasantly surprised if you luck into a same-day FastPass+.